rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 !!!
 NOTE

-    If you're curious, have a look at the new container's logs.
-You'll see that a K3S cluster (with a single node) has just been created!
-This is how rancher works in its standalone version.
+    If you are curious, have a look at the new container's logs.
+You will see that a K3S cluster (with a single node) has just been created!
+This is how Rancher works in its standalone version.

     ![k3s local cluster](img/rancher_k3s_local_cluster.png)